lewagon/dotfiles/05-Rails/03-Rails-restaurant-reviews/README.md

 <% end %>
 ```

-You have this route `POST "restaurants/:restaurant_id/reviews"` in your routing, yeah!
-You can read [this post](http://stackoverflow.com/questions/2034700/form-for-with-nested-resources) for more insights.
+This URL is consistent with the route `POST "restaurants/:restaurant_id/reviews"` you have defined in `routes.rb`.
+Yeah!
+For more insights, you can read [this post](http://stackoverflow.com/questions/2034700/form-for-with-nested-resources).

 ### Improve your app